matsengrp/sumrep/docs/usage.md

 junction_pairwise_distances <- getPairwiseDistanceDistribution(dat, column="junction")
 ```
 Column defaults are chosen to agree with the [AIRR standard](http://docs.airr-community.org/en/latest/datarep/rearrangements.html#fields), but can be manually set via the `column` argument to many of these functions.
-A complete table of available summary functions can be found in the (extended documentation)["extended_documentation.md"].
+A complete table of available summary functions can be found in the [extended documentation](extended_documentation.md).

 ### Comparing distributions
 Functions to compare distributions of two annotations datasets, say `dat_a` and `dat_b`, are in general of the form `compareXDistributions`, and expect two `data.tables` as input.